Advancing applied ethics and political philosophy through theory and engagement

 Center News & Awards

-Alex John London will speak at the FDA public workshop Clinical Trial Designs for Emerging Infectious Diseases on a panel entitled "Clinical Trial Designs for Preventive Interventions (Vaccines)" in Bethesda Maryland on November 10, 2015.
+Alex John London spoke at the FDA public workshop Clinical Trial Designs for Emerging Infectious Diseases on a panel entitled "Clinical Trial Designs for Preventive Interventions (Vaccines)" in Bethesda Maryland on November 10, 2015.

 Alex John London gave the opening Keynote lecture at the 15th Annual Meeting of the International Society of Pharmacovigilance in Prague, Czech Republic on Oct 27, 2015 entitled, "Beyond Protection: The Integrity of Science as a Fundamental Ethical Concern"